Goran-n/modern-saas-stack/FILE_HANDLER_PACKAGE_DESIGN.md

 ## Missing Packages (Need to Create)

-The file handler package depends on three internal packages that need to be created:
+The file manager package depends on three internal packages that need to be created:

 ### 1. `@kibly/supabase/storage`
 **Purpose**: Wrapper for Supabase Storage operations with consistent error handling and logging.